An $SL_2(\mathbb{R}) $-Casson invariant and Reidemeister torsions: Abstract

 \section{Abstract}

 \baselineskip=12pt We define an $SL_2(\mathbb{R})$-Casson invariant of closed 3-manifolds.
-We also observe procedures of computing the invariants in terms of Reidemeister torsions.
-We discuss some approach of giving the Casson invariant some gradings.
+Moreover, we describe a procedure for computing the invariant in terms of a Reidemeister torsion and discuss approaches to giving the Casson invariant some gradings.

 \baselineskip=16pt